raytonghk/genepiper/README.md

 ### Installation:
 1. Download the [Vagrantfile](https://github.com/raytonghk/genepiper/blob/master/Vagrantfile) (press ALT + click "Raw" at top right corner)
-2. Create a working directory and copy the `Vagrantfile` to it.
+2. Create a working directory and copy the `Vagrantfile` into it.
-3. If `Vagrantfile` contains any extension, e.g. `.txt`, remove it.
+3. If the `Vagrantfile` contains any extension, e.g. `.txt`, remove it.
-4. Run `vagrant up` on the working directory in terminal (Linux / Mac) or command prompt (Windows).
+4. Run `vagrant up` in the working directory in terminal (Linux / Mac) or command prompt (Windows).
-5. After installation, using any web browser to host machine `http://localhost:4002`.
+5. After installation, use any web browser (such as Chrome, Firefox, Safari) to host machine: type in the address bar `http://localhost:4002`.

-Installation involves building virtual environment, installing operation system (linux), essential tools and packages, R Shiny server setup and configuration of environment.
-It may take over 30 minutes.
+Installation involves building a virtual environment, installing the operation system (linux), all the essential tools and packages, R Shiny server setup and configuration of the environment.
+This one-time process may take over 30 minutes.

 ### Sample data: